-Released earlier this month, the latest offering from Wendy’s is the Bacon Portabella Melt.
+Released earlier this month, the latest offering from Wendy’s nutrition is the Bacon Portabella Melt.
 Before I give my trademark witty, in-depth break down of this burger, I have some questions for Wendy’s.

 First, where have you been?
 Last time you did anything interesting was when you came out with new sides (chili cheese fries, mac and cheese, baked sweet potatoes) like 5 months ago.
 Unless you count re-releasing the fantastic Asiago Ranch Chicken Club that never left my Wendy’s location, or creating a smaller version of the Baconator, all you’ve done since the sides is give the Frosty a new vessel, and even that’s pretty boring.